seanjensengrey/colony-js/README.md

-# Colony, a JavaScript-to-Lua Compiler
+# Colony, a JavaScript-to-Lua Source Compiler

-Colony compiles JavaScript to Lua 5.1-compatible code, using a small support library.
+Colony compiles JavaScript to Lua 5.1 source code, that requires only a small support library.
 Colony can be used in any Lua application supporting the debug library (enabled in Lua 5.1 by default).

-*Colony is alpha-quality.* It will run all of the examples in the `demo/` directory, but still requires development to fully support ECMAScript 5 or support large codebases (like colony itself).
-If you're interested in its development, contact me by email.
+**Colony is experimental.** It will run all of the examples in the `demo/` directory.
+It will take some time to fully support ECMAScript 5 or support large codebases (like colony-js itself).
+If you're interested in its development, get involved with its development here or contact me by email.

 ## What it does